 Growing up in a third world country meant that tinsel, shop bought toys and clothes were a rarity.
 And when my kids were small, we didn’t have very much money.
 Yet many of the traditions from my childhood and cost-saving measures have become the best part of Christmas for all of us.

 Our Christmas cake is a prime example.
 I always make the cake from a recipe given to me by Jean.
 She was a treasure–one of those people who is kind to everyone and always cheers you up.
 So baking the cake makes me think of Jean and smile.

 Imagination grows when you don’t have much to work with.
-The children started decorating the Christmas cake with a few Santas and penguins so some toys were used as well.
+The children started decorating the Christmas cake with a few Santas and penguins, plus some toys were used as well.
 Each year another one or two were added, and each year, they thought up a new theme.
 There was the airport, then Lord of the Rings, Vampire Penguins, Midsommer Murders, Downton Abbey, the Olympics, Strictly Come Dancing, The Worlds Strongest Man and the Great British Bakeoff.
-Using your imagination, work out the themes for the Christmas cakes.
+Using your imagination, work out the themes for the Christmas cakes shown below.

 Stockings & Charity Shops

 Our tree is not glamorous or colour coordinated, each ornament tells a story.
 The stork was given to us 36 years ago on the Christmas before our son was born.
-We have an annual competition to see who can find the most hideous ornament for a pound or less in a charity shop or home made.
+We have an annual competition to see who can find the most hideous or amusing ornament for a pound or less in a charity shop or home made.